Vaeshkar/54_project04_10hours/README.md

 ## Changelog

+- Updated the Grid design and card positions
 - Applied gradient-clipped text styling with shadow overlays to Pokémon names and stats for visual emphasis.
 - Colored type badges with full Pokémon type color and black border for clarity and contrast.
 - Added a darker gradient background to the stats section for improved readability.